Great Guide to Visit the Beautiful Botanical Park of Crete in Chania!

 botanical park Crete

-The Botanical Park and Gardens of Crete is a 20-hectare park that came to be from the ashes of a terrible misfortune that took place back in 2004 when a fatal fire burned the orange trees and olive groves in Skordalou village.
+The Botanical Park and Gardens of Crete is a 20-hectare park that was created from the ashes of a terrible misfortune that occurred in 2004.
+A fatal fire burned the orange trees and olive groves in Skordalou village.

 botanical park Crete

-A local family gave birth to the park to encourage the knowledge and preservation of Mediterranean species, and to promote open-air activities, such as walks in the fields, and hikes in the mountains.
+A local family gave birth to the park to encourage the knowledge and preservation of Mediterranean species and promote open-air activities, such as field walks and mountain hikes.

 Botanical Park & Gardens of Crete: Location, Distances, and Map